-Criteria Conformance Level Remarks and Explanations 1.1.1 Non-text Content (Level A) All non-text content that is presented to the user has a text alternative that serves the equivalent purpose, except for the situations listed below.
-Controls, Input: If non-text content is a control or accepts user input, then it has a name that describes its purpose.
-(Refer to Success Criterion 4.1.2 for additional requirements for controls and content that accepts user input.)
-Time-Based Media: If non-text content is time-based media, then text alternatives at least provide descriptive identification of the non-text content.
-(Refer to Guideline 1.2 for additional requirements for media.)
-Test: If non-text content is a test or exercise that would be invalid if presented in text, then text alternatives at least provide descriptive identification of the non-text content.
-Sensory: If non-text content is primarily intended to create a specific sensory experience, then text alternatives at least provide descriptive identification of the non-text content.
-Partially Supports Images on the website contain relevant alternative text.
+Criteria Conformance Level Remarks and Explanations 1.1.1 Non-text Content (Level A) All non-text content that is presented to the user has a text alternative that serves the equivalent purpose, except for the situations listed below. • Controls, Input: If non-text content is a control or accepts user input, then it has a name that describes its purpose.
+(Refer to Success Criterion 4.1.2 for additional requirements for controls and content that accepts user input.) • Time-Based Media: If non-text content is time-based media, then text alternatives at least provide descriptive identification of the non-text content.
+(Refer to Guideline 1.2 for additional requirements for media.) • Test: If non-text content is a test or exercise that would be invalid if presented in text, then text alternatives at least provide descriptive identification of the non-text content. • Sensory: If non-text content is primarily intended to create a specific sensory experience, then text alternatives at least provide descriptive identification of the non-text content. • CAPTCHA: If the purpose of non-text content is to confirm that content is being accessed by a person rather than a computer, then text alternatives that identify and describe the purpose of the non-text content Supports Images on the website contain relevant alternative text.
 Exceptions include: No alternative text is announced for the footer logo on the Home page Alternative text is not provided to the images like Dr. Chris McAuley, and Susannah Butler on the About page.
 The incorrect alternative text as 'Our Vision' is defined for the cover page of the 'The Disability Studies Collection' book on the Disability Studies page.
-The alternate text is not provided for the filter icon on the institution login page.

 are provided, and alternative forms of CAPTCHA using output modes for different types of sensory perception are provided to accommodate different disabilities. • Decoration, Formatting, Invisible: If non-text content is pure decoration, is used only for visual formatting, or is not presented to users, then it is implemented in a way that it can be ignored by assistive technology.
-1.2.1 Audio-only and Video- only (Prerecorded) (Level A) For prerecorded audio-only and prerecorded video-only media, the following are true, except when the audio or video is a media alternative for text and is clearly labeled as such: Prerecorded Audio-only: An alternative for time-based media is provided that presents equivalent information for prerecorded audio-only content.
-Prerecorded Video-only: Either an alternative for time-based media or an audio track is provided that presents equivalent information for prerecorded video-only content Partially Support The site contains media alternative for the pre-recorded audio-only or video-only media.
-Exceptions include: The audio transcript is missing on the Institutions in Our Book page and text-to-speech page.
+1.2.1 Audio-only and Video-only (Prerecorded) (Level A) For prerecorded audio-only and prerecorded video-only media, the following are true, except when the audio or video is a media alternative for text and is clearly labeled as such: • Prerecorded Audio-only: An alternative for time-based media is provided that presents equivalent information for prerecorded audio-only content. • Prerecorded Video-only: Either an alternative for time-based media or an audio track is provided that presents equivalent information for prerecorded video-only content Support The site does not contain prerecorded audio-only or video-only media.
 1.2.2 Captions (Prerecorded) (Level A) Captions are provided for all prerecorded audio content in synchronized media, except when the media is a media alternative for text and is clearly labeled as such.
-Not Applicable The site does not contain pre- recorded synchronized media.
+Not Applicable The site does not contain prerecorded synchronized media.